hippich/drupal_node_expire/README.txt

 to perform with these nodes.

-If using jQuery UI module, the date field will activate a Calendar widget in order to make the process easiser and more fun.
+If using jQuery UI module, the date field will activate a Calendar widget in order to make the process easier and more fun.

 If using Views module, all data will be exported, allowing you to build custom lists.

 INSTALL
 =======
-This module is not (YET at least) compactible with previous versions.
+This module is not (YET at least) compatible with previous versions.
 So its only indicated to new sites.